Companies Using Shopify

 Who uses Shopify?

-Shopify is used by 2,446,083 companies worldwide, including FedEx Corporation, Ford, ADP, Inc..
+Shopify is used by 2,446,083 companies worldwide, including FedEx Corporation, Ford, ADP, Inc., based on our analysis of 50M+ crawled domains at TechnologyChecker.io.
 It's particularly popular in the Retail industry (16.58% of customers).

 How many customers does Shopify have?

-Based on our detection data, Shopify has 2,446,083 active customers.
-We enriched 80,970 of these with LinkedIn company data to generate our insights.
-Additionally, 1,324,454 sites have previously used Shopify.
+Shopify has 2,446,083 active customers detected through our monthly crawl of 50M+ domains.
+We enriched 80,970 of these with LinkedIn company data on TechnologyChecker.io to generate detailed insights.
+An additional 1,324,454 sites that previously used Shopify are also tracked.

 What is Shopify's market share?

-Shopify holds 45.99% of the Ecommerce Platforms market, ranking #1 in the category.
+Shopify holds 45.99% of the Ecommerce Platforms market, ranking #1 in the category — based on our analysis of 50M+ domains and 40K+ technologies at TechnologyChecker.io.

 What are the best alternatives to Shopify?